Podiatrists in Austin

 - The two feet may be different sizes.
 Buy shoes for the larger one.

 When you have problems with your feet, you need to turn to a podiatrist who listens and responds … an experienced doctor who knows the field and can effectively diagnose and treat your needs … a friendly physician who counsels you on the best ways to maintain and improve your health.
-Our staff meet all these criteria.
-You benefit from doctors that have each had more than 40 years of experience in podiatric medicine who are able to give you individualized attention.
+Our staff meets all these criteria.
+You benefit from doctors that have had more than 40 years of experience in podiatric medicine and who are able to give you individualized attention.

-Austin Podiatry Centers believes that informed patients are better prepared to make decisions regarding their health and well being.
-That is why we’ve included an extensive section on this web site covering the full array of topics associated with podiatry and podiatric diagnoses and treatments.
+Austin Podiatry Centers believes that informed patients are better prepared to make decisions regarding their health and well-being.
+That is why we’ve included an extensive section on this website covering the full array of topics associated with podiatry and podiatric diagnoses and treatments.
 We encourage you to look through these pages whenever you have an interest or concern about your feet.

 Comfortable, Convenient Setting

-We hope you find this web site useful and invite you to contact us with your questions at any time.
+We hope you find this website useful and invite you to contact us with your questions at any time.